magician11/react-starting-point/README.md

 From there code and work as per normal with this little jumpstart :)

-## To build and run this dev environment..
+## To develop in a hot reloading environment..

 - Install the packages by typing `npm install`
 - To run the local server, then type `npm run dev`
 - and then to view your app running, goto [http://localhost:8080](http://localhost:8080).

+## To build your project for deployment..

+- Type `npm run build`

+You'll find your files in a `dist` directory

 ## License